Private Water Systems

 All private water systems that are not providing the primary source of water shall either be sealed in accordance with Ohio Administrative Code 3701-28 or maintained in strict compliance with all applicable requirements of Ohio Administrative Code 3701-28.
 A sealing or abandonment permit is required when demolishing a home with a private water system, and is required when connecting to a public water supply unless a backflow device is installed to prevent any possibility of a cross contamination of the public water supply.
-Click here to download the application to abandon an STS.
+Click here for the application to seal a private water system.
 Click here for a fact sheet on the requirements for sealing abandoned private wells or keeping a private well after connecting to public water or drilling a new well.

 - Cistern Disinfection Fact Sheet

 - Contractor Well Inspection Report For Pump, Pitless Adapter, Distribution